TheDataLioness/ReplantingCrops/README.md

 Replanting Crops is a very simple plugin.<br>
-Interact with a crop in its final stage and it will drop the loot and replant if for you.
+Interact with a crop in its final stage and it will drop the loot and replant if for you!